jayunit100/network-policy-subproject/p0_user_stories.md

 - I don't want to directly update my CIDR rules for a policy every time I add a new node or other group of IPs, which need to have policies associated with them.

 - Writing network policies is hard, I forget what the defaults for ports, ingress/egress, and nil/empty collections (for label selectors and policy structs) are (see https://github.com/kubernetes/kubernetes/issues/51726 for official issue pointing to this).
+This might result in revising or removing policy types.

 ## tier-2